- Tuesday, January 19th, 1:00-3:00 p.m.

 SUPPLIES: Dress to get dirty.
-Waterproof footwear recommended.
-Bring your own mask, gloves and shovels (I will have extra).
+Good footwear, long pants, and long sleeves recommended.
+Bring your own mask, gloves, clippers, and shovels.
+We will be social distancing.
 Call to confirm.

 LEADERSHIP: The project is led by Greg Williams, a PA IPL board member with decades of environmental education and habitat care experience.
 Greg also leads work parties at Walnut Springs Park in State College and at Detwiler Park in Huntingdon.
 Get on our email list and get updates.
 Greg invites congregation and community groups to join us or contact him.

 RSVP: to Greg at 215.242.0854 or by email.

 Lots of climate work can be pretty conceptual and long-developing.
 In these work parties, by contrast, we will do physical work that actually improves resilience in the face of climate change.